AidanNelson/ima-live-web-fall-2024/index.md

 It is expected that you will spend 6 to 8 hours a week on the class outside of class itself.
 This will include reviewing material, reading, watching video, completing technical assignments and so on.
 Please budget your time accordingly.

-Each assignment will be marked as complete (full credit), partially complete (half credit), or incomplete (no credit).
-To be complete an assignment should meet the criteria specified in the syllabus including documentation.
-If significant portions are simply not attempted or the assignment is turned in late (up to 1 week) then it may be marked partially complete.
+Each assignment will be marked as complete (full credit), partially complete (half credit), or incomplete (no credit). to be complete an assignment should meet the criteria specified in the syllabus including documentation. if significant portions are simply not attempted or the assignment is turned in late (up to 1 week) then it may be marked partially complete.
 If it is more than a week late, not turned in, or an attempt isn’t made to meet the criteria specified it will be marked incomplete.

 Responses to reading and other written assignments are also due in class one week after they are assigned and must be submitted via the class website.
 Written assignments are expected to be 200 to 500 words in length unless otherwise specified.
 Grading will follow the same guidelines as above; on time and meeting the criteria specified will be marked as complete.
 Late (up to 1 week) or partially completed work will be given half credit.
 Work that is more than a week late, not turned in, or fails to meet the criteria specified will be given no credit.